 The Town Zoning Board of Appeals (ZBA) has seven members and its primary role is to review and decide cases where relief from the zoning ordinance is sought or where there is an alleged error in a zoning decision.
-Generally, the ZBA hears appeals of decisions rendered by zoning administrators, interprets unclear provisions in zoning, and decides on applications by landowners to permit building or uses that vary from the zoning regulations.
+Generally, the ZBA hears appeals of decisions rendered by zoning administrators, interprets unclear provisions in zoning, and decides on applications by landowners to permit buildings or uses that vary from the zoning regulations.

 According to data supplied by the Town Planner in Spring 2024, there were 37 applications active for some aspect of zoning relief with the Town's ZBA in calendar 2023 through 2024.
 All were requests for dimensional relief.
-None were requests for use variances (a much less common form of request for zoning relief all throughout NY State).
+None were requests for use variances (a much less common form of zoning relief all throughout NY State).

-It is not possible with the available information to assess features of these cases in detail and whether there are particular parts of the zoning code which are more frequently a focus of relief.
-Yet, generally it appears:

-- There were multiple requests for relief from shoreline setbacks. - There was one case which was not approved based on a finding that the benefit to the applicant is outweighed by the potential detriment to health, safety and welfare of the community. - Another case approved locally may have been overturned by the Adirondack Park Agency. - Roughly 10% of cases involve requests by the ZBA for more information in order to proceed with considering applications.
+It is not possible with the available information to assess features of these cases in detail and whether there are particular parts of the zoning code that are more frequently a focus of relief.
+Yet, generally it appears there were multiple requests for relief from shoreline setbacks.
+Roughly 10% of cases involve requests by the ZBA for more information in order to proceed with considering applications.

 Based on the recent cases approved by the ZBA, in about 25% of instances the ZBA attached specific conditions to the approvals, in an attempt to mitigate any potential adverse effects that could be caused by the relief.
-These often involve ensuring there are measures provided to ensure there is sufficient management of stormwater onsite, visual buffering from adjacent uses, and augmented plantings in the vicinity of water resources.
+These often involve ensuring there are measures provided to ensure sufficient management of stormwater onsite, visual buffering from adjacent uses, and augmented plantings in the vicinity of water resources.